-When I feel stressed, I allow myself to think, "What would Riley do?" and a twisted, dark feeling creeps in, and I cannot stop grinning.
+When I feel stressed, I allow myself to think, "What would Riley do?" and a twisted, dark feeling creeps in, maybe I could just bail.
 Every cell in my body lights up when I imagine drifting off like a hobo, changing my name, and leaving everything behind.

 I would never do that, though.
 Like a lot of people who have screwed up parents, I've put an enormous amount of pressure on myself to be the opposite of my father.
 I care about what people think.
 I care about my credit score.
 Now I wonder, in this new world, if I've become the ultimate chump.
 It seems that the more brazen people are, the more they succeed.

 Let's get out of 2020.
 A trip back in time to the late 1940s is in order, the best time of my father's life, although he had no idea, so it seems.
 He's married to Alix Taran, a young and talent actress, striving for success.
 She is his third wife.
 Dad is in his early 30s, he's in the prime of life.
 Here's Alix, below, in a print ad campaign for cosmetics.
-No matter how beautiful Alix was, it simply wasn't enough for Riley.
+No matter how beautiful Alix was or how much he loved her, it simply wasn't enough for Riley.
 He had at least four side relationships.

 Here's one from 1946, "Part of My Heart is Missing" written and composed by Dave Denney and Riley Shepard.
-I've scanned some of these contract and sent them to Kevin Coffey, who was interviewed on the Hidden Brain show created based on our research.
+I've scanned some of these contract and sent them to Kevin Coffey, who was interviewed on the Hidden Brain (I connected the producers to Kevin) and they made a podcast based on our decades of research.
 The thing about these contracts, how can I say this....they devolve into some kind of swindle Riley cooked up.
 They start out legit, and then end up, like everything Riley touched, twisted, distorted.
 I'll dig into those "contracts" later.

 I'm pretty sure George Levy was Lou's brother, in the signature below.

 Below is a portion of Riley's biography from around that time.
 I typed it in exactly has he had, only fixing obvious typos that would cause confusion.
 I've included the photograph that he refers to at the very end, which I've posted before.
-I purchased my copy of it on eBay, as I've mentioned in a previous blog.
+I purchased my copy of it on eBay.
 An old lady had died in one of the southern states, and my father's photograph was included in a box of her life's treasures.
 The seller told me that there were only a few other items in the box besides my father's autographed picture.
-My Dad was alive when I purchased the picture, and when I called to tell him about it, he told me a story about the photograph.
+My Dad was alive when I purchased the signed photograph, and when I called to tell him about it, he told me a story about it.

 The thing is, I don't remember exactly what he said.
-I did not inherit my father's memory for details, and I certainly would have had trouble remembering who I told what to, so the fact that he had so many romantic relationships going at the same time always blows my mind.
+I did not inherit my father's memory for detail.
+I certainly would have trouble remembering who I told what to, so the fact that he had so many romantic relationships going at the same time always blows my mind.
 It's much easier to simply tell the truth.
 Less bullshit to keep track of.